 Meet Lender Borrowing Requirements

-A credit score of at least 640 is generally considered the minimum that a lender will accept when financing a home.
+A credit score of at least 640 is generally considered the minimum a lender will accept when financing a home.
 Your debt-to-income (DTI) ratio calculates your total monthly debt against your gross monthly income.
 The higher your DTI, the riskier the loan is to a lender.
 The VA’s benchmark for DTIs is 41%, but some lenders might consider a higher DTI than this.